csc2018/march-hols/readme.md

 2. Follow the installation instructions
 3. Clone the repository (File > New Repository) with the folder location of your choice
 4. Open the folder with your code editor and edit the assignment files
+5. You can read the instructions for each assignment on the GitHub repository itself (e.g. [here](https://github.com/csc2018/march-hols/blob/master/assignments/01-introduction/readme.md))

 # Submission